ces131/sheinnovates/README.md

-Download the transit app for bus times! https://transitapp.com/ Things to do in pittsburgh https://www.visitpittsburgh.com/things-to-do/ How to dress yourself for the weather: http://dailydressme.com/
+Download the transit app for bus times! https://transitapp.com/ Things to do in pittsburgh https://www.visitpittsburgh.com/things-to-do/ How to dress yourself for the weather: http://dailydressme.com/ How to be safe in a city https://www.youtube.com/watch?v=Dgf9rIAjJlA